lkesteloot/unsong/unsong-2.md

 “Calm down,” said Zoe.
 “That sounds kind of fun.
 Even though I think I read somewhere that American Pie is about the history of rock n’ roll.
 It even mentions the Rolling Stones at one point.”

 “Okay,” I said.
 “Fine.
 You want to talk Rolling Stones?
 Let’s talk Rolling Stones.
 The relevant stanza begins ‘for ten years we’ve been on our own.’
 In Bible prophecy, a day of God represents a year—this is why the seventy weeks of Daniel correspond to the 490 years after Daniel’s own time.
 So ten years by that conversion equals 3650 years.
-The Seder Olam Rabbah dates the creation of the world as 3761 BC, so in Biblical time the birth of Christ is about ten years and three months from Creation.
+The Seder Olam Rabbah dates the creation of the world as 3761 [sc]bc[/sc], so in Biblical time the birth of Christ is about ten years and three months from Creation.
 That’s not a coincidence because nothing is ever a—”

 “And the Rolling Stones?” asked Bill.